-CPC is an abbreviation for Cost-Per Click, referring to the actual price you are paying for each click in your pay-per-click (PPC) marketing campaigns.
-In this tutorial we will answer questions such as:
+CPC is short for cost per click, or the price you pay for each click in your pay-per-click (PPC) marketing campaigns.
+In this quick CPC tutorial, you'll learn the answer to questions such as:

 - What is CPC?